-By the end of that year, the Hudsons founded Gulf Ferries with the purchase of a decrepit fleet – and began revitalising it.
+By the end of that year, the Hudsons purchased both North Shore Ferries and Waiheke Shipping Company and began revitalising the two decrepit fleets.

 From the early steam ferries to today’s modern catamarans, a lot has changed.
-In 1987, Gulf Ferries began transitioning the slow, wooden fleet into a sleek, modern operation.
-The arrival of Gulf Ferries’ first catamaran, Quickcat, was revolutionary for Waiheke Island – it made the 9-to-5 commute to and from the island a reality.
+In 1984, the Hudsons founded the company, Gulf Ferries, and began transitioning the slow, wooden fleet into a sleek, modern operation.
+The arrival of Gulf Ferries’ first catamaran, Quickcat, was revolutionary for Waiheke Island – it made the 9-to-5 commute to Auckland City a reality.
 The fleet’s replacement continued in 1988 with the arrival of Kea for the Devonport services.

-Over the coming years, the company drove multiple expansions – including the purchase of Fullers Corporation Ltd. Recognising the value of the Fullers brand name, the company amalgamated its operations under new name, Fullers Group Ltd.
+Over the coming years, Gulf Ferries drove multiple expansions – including the purchase of Fullers Corporation Ltd.’s assets in receivership.
+Recognising the value of the Fullers brand name, all companies amalgamated under a new name, Fullers Group Ltd, in the early 1990s.

 George continued to play a significant role in the company until 2007.
-After many successful years, he stepped down from Chairman, and Douglas became Chief Executive – a position he holds to this day.
+After many successful years, he stepped down from Chairman, but Douglas continued to lead Fullers Group as Chief Executive.

-In 2009, Souter Holdings purchased Fullers Group Ltd. Led by Scottish entrepreneur Brian Souter, the Group welcomed Fullers into its portfolio of top New Zealand transport and tourism operators.
+In 2009, Souter Holdings purchased Fullers Group.
+Led by Scottish entrepreneur Brian Souter, the Group welcomed Fullers into its portfolio of top New Zealand transport and tourism operators.

 In the same year, Souter Holdings purchased ferry operator 360 Discovery Cruises, adding a unique focus on eco-based tourism.
-360 Discovery has seen substantial growth of its own, expanding into commuter services to Beach Haven, Hobsonville and Gulf Harbour communities.
+360 Discovery has seen substantial growth of its own, expanding to offer commuter services to Beach Haven, Hobsonville Point and Gulf Harbour communities.

-After recognising the need for additional sales and marketing support, Fullers Group launched a specialty agency to tell the important stories behind each brand.
+After recognising the need for additional sales and marketing support, Fullers Group launched a speciality agency to tell the important stories behind each brand.